Helen Escobedo

-Helen "Elena" Escobedo (July 28, 1934 – September 16, 2010) was a Mexican sculptor and installation artist who has had work displayed all over the world from Mexico, Latin America, the United States, and Canada to the United Kingdom, (Germany), as well Israel and New Zealand.
+Helen "Elena" Escobedo (July 28, 1934 – September 16, 2010) was a Mexican sculptor and installation artist.
+She has had her work displayed all over the world from Mexico, Latin America, the United States, and Canada to the United Kingdom, Germany, Israel and New Zealand.

-Her career as an artist spanned more than fifty years and explores ecological and urban problems through land art.
+Her career as an artist spanned for more than fifty years.
+It explores ecological and urban problems through land art.
 Her works are site-oriented and ephemeral.

 Early life

-Escobedo was born on July 28, 1934 to a Mexican lawyer father and an English mother in Mexico City.
+Escobedo was born on July 28, 1934, to a Mexican lawyer father and an English mother in Mexico City.
 She was educated in her home in a small neighborhood setting with her younger brother Miguel, taught by a French governess until the age of ten.
 At a young age, she learned ballet until she outgrew it.
 She was taught violin by Sander Roth, who at the time was a member of the world-famous Lener Quartet.
 Even though she became proficient with her violin skills, Escobedo eventually decided to switch to art.